german-moreno283/factored-assesment/README.md

 # Factored Internship assesment
 ## Germán Moreno

+## Important: The users registered are -> johndoe with password "supersecure" and janedoe with the same password
 ### Welcome, in this repo you will find both the frontend and backend for the assesment.
 Each one in a different folder.
 Inside each folder there is a README file with the instructions to run the docker containers for the respective servers.

 ### The backend is built with fastAPI for the requests and SQLAlchemy for the database.